Skip to content

 5. Notification nodes

-• Alert assigned team member via preferred channel
+• Alert assigned team member via their preferred channel

 n8n AI Agent node connected to OpenRouter Chat Model and Simple Memory for building intelligent workflow automations